JZEE-AI-Solutions/asanOrder/TESTING_SUPPLIER_PURCHASE_PAYMENT_ACCOUNTING.md

 ### Expected Account Balances (Cumulative from all tests):
 - **Assets:**
-  - Cash (1000): Should reflect all cash payments
+  - Cash Accounts (accountSubType: CASH): Should reflect all cash payments from respective accounts
-  - Bank Account (1100): Should reflect all bank payments
+  - Bank Accounts (accountSubType: BANK): Should reflect all bank payments from respective accounts
   - Inventory (1300): Should reflect all purchase amounts
   - Advance to Suppliers (1230): Should reflect supplier advances (if any)